Skip to content

 Complete Backup and Recovery under Linux

-A repository is required for both, creating and restoring backups.
+You need a repository for both, creating and restoring backups.
 You have to set up the repository in advance.
 The procedure for a complete backup divides into the following steps:

 1. Source system: Creating backups